2024 - 25

 Community-Led Leadership and Storytelling as Resistance: Bias Training, By Us

 Each module was developed in partnership with our youth staff and trainers — all of them Jane-Finch residents — to challenge bias and spark real conversations about equity.
-At the same time, the campaign invites businesses to “write us off” in a new way: by making charitable donations that directly support youth programming in our community, while receiving a tax receipt in return.
+At the same time, the campaign invites businesses to “write us off” in a new way: by making a charitable donation that directly supports youth programming in our community, while receiving a tax receipt in return.

 Write Us Off is not traditional fundraising.
-It’s about centering youth voices, amplifying youth thought leadership, and building stronger, more equitable connections between businesses and the Jane-Finch community.
+It’s about centring youth voices, amplifying youth thought leadership and building stronger, more equitable connections between businesses and the Jane-Finch community.
+Learn more about the campaign here.

 Between October 1 and December 31, 2024, 533 applications were submitted from residents in our four local postal code areas, resulting in 48 new hires.
 This initiative demonstrates how providing targeted information, skills support, and community connections can create real employment opportunities for local residents.

-Youth Leadership Nework: This year, we expanded the Youth Leadership Network to 12 members, ages 16–18.
+This year, we expanded our youth leadership network to 12 members, ages 16–18.
 These young leaders played an active role in shaping programs, joining hiring panels, and acting as peer connectors in the community.
-Some of our youth groups in the Youth Leadership Network include the Youth Advisory Council, the Sex Trafficking Prevention Group (STPG), and our girls’ group, with a youth leader coordinating support across all groups.
-Members of the Network received honoraria, recognizing the value of their time, expertise, and leadership.
-By centering youth voices, the Network ensures our programs are responsive, relevant, and led by the people they serve.
+Some of our youth groups in the youth leadership network include the Youth Advisory Council, the Sex Trafficking Prevention Group (STPG), and our girls’ group, with a youth leader coordinating support across all groups.
+Members of the network received honoraria, recognizing the value of their time, expertise, and leadership.
+By centring youth voices, the network ensures our programs are responsive, relevant and led by the people they serve.

 Collective Impact & Partnerships